 About the Artist

-Esposito has attended metalworking and design classes at Massachusetts College of Art and Design, Stonybrook Fine Arts, Artist Asylum and Prospect Hill Forge.
-He currently works and resides in Westwood, MA.
+The son of immigrant Italian parents, Esposito, was raised in both Boston and Italy.
+Esposito’s path to sculpture came later in life when, after a successful career in finance, he attended classes at Massachusetts College of Art and Design, Stonybrook Fine Arts, Artist Asylum, and Prospect Hill Forge.
+He currently works and resides in Westwood, MA, with his family.